sagold/json-schema-library/README.md

     <a href="#overview"><b>Overview</b></a> · <a href="#schemanode-methods"><b>Methods</b></a> · <a href="#draft-customization"><b>Customization</b></a> · <a href="#keyword-extensions"><b>Extensions</b></a> · <a href="#breaking-changes">Breaking Changes</a>
 </div>

----

-> ⚠️ This **documentation** refers to the upcoming release **version 10**, which can be installed by `npm install json-schema-library@10.0.0-rc13`.
-For the latest release please refer to the **[documentation of version 9.3.5](https://github.com/sagold/json-schema-library/tree/v9.3.5)**.
-If you are on v10-rc refer to [documentation of version 10.0.0-rc8 or lower](https://github.com/sagold/json-schema-library/tree/v10.0.0-rc8)

 **Quick start**

 `npm install json-schema-library`